nrktkt/json-anon/README.md

 | ---------- | -------- |
 | `"object"` | array of fields |

 The object schema indicates that the field is an object.
 The schema effectively maps an index to a field name, and optionally provides a schema for the field.
-This way objects can be converted arrays by removing the field names as well as the other way around.
+This way objects can be converted to arrays by removing the field names as well as the other way around.

 #### Field